opensource-cdnvideo/terraform-provider-cdnvideo/docs/resources/http.md

 Optional:

+- `always` (Boolean) Add the Access-Control-Allow-Origin header to the response regardless of the status code (in the case of always=true) or only for response codes 200, 201, 204, 206, 301, 302, 303, 304, 307, 308 (in the case of always=false)
 - `credentials` (Boolean) Set the Access-Control-Allow-Credentials header
 - `disable` (Boolean) Disable CORS
 - `domains` (Set of String) Allowed domains